What if delivery meant actually delivered?

 E-Commerce

-With over 1.7 million packages lost each day, Amazon Key offered Prime customers a free in-home and in-car delivery option to ensure safe, reliable drop-offs.
+1.7 million packages lost daily.
+Amazon Key gave Prime customers a free in-home and in-car delivery option—if they'd trust a stranger inside their home.

 Results